With time, Chat GPT might actually become a Google killer, unless some other assassin emerges, considering many companies are working on similar tech.

 “I do not think those systems in their current form can be fixed to be intelligent in ways that we expect them to be,” said LeCun.
 He said that data systems are entertaining but not really useful.
 “To be useful, they have to make sense of real problems for people, help them in their daily lives as if they were traditional assistants completely out of reach,” he added, painting the real picture.

-“ChatGPT is still a few years behind Google,” said Blake Lemoine, former Google researcher who was laid off for his claims that LaMDA (Language Model for Dialogue Applications) is sentient.
+“ChatGPT is still a few years behind Google,” said Blake Lemoine, a former Google researcher who was laid off for his claims that LaMDA (Language Model for Dialogue Applications) is sentient.

 The race for the best query responder is still on, and the likes of Chat GPT will give Google a run for its money.